 Program overview

-The Double Degree - Bachelor of Science (Honours) - Biology & Bachelor of Education (QF) program at Queen's University is designed for students who wish to pursue two distinct degrees simultaneously.
-This unique program allows students to gain comprehensive knowledge in both the biological sciences and education, preparing them for a variety of career paths.
-By integrating these two fields, students can enhance their understanding of scientific principles while also developing essential teaching skills.
-This dual approach not only broadens their academic experience but also equips them with a competitive edge in the job market.
+The Double Degree - Bachelor Of Science (Honours) - Biology & Bachelor Of Education program at Queen's University is designed for students who wish to pursue two distinct undergraduate degrees simultaneously.
+This unique program allows students to gain comprehensive knowledge in both the biological sciences and education, preparing them for diverse career paths.
+By integrating these fields, students can develop a well-rounded skill set that enhances their employability and effectiveness in various professional environments.
+The program emphasizes a strong foundation in scientific principles while also equipping students with essential teaching methodologies.

 Featured Experiences

-• Co-op Opportunities: Students can participate in co-op placements that provide valuable work experience in educational settings or biological research.
+- Co-op Opportunities: Students can participate in co-op placements that provide practical experience in both educational and scientific settings.

 Career Options

-• Biology Teacher: Educators who teach biological sciences at the high school level, inspiring the next generation of scientists.
+- Biology Teacher: Educators who teach biology at the high school level, inspiring students to explore the life sciences.

-• Research Scientist: Professionals who conduct experiments and research in biological fields, contributing to scientific knowledge and advancements.
+- Research Scientist: Individuals who conduct experiments and research in biological sciences, contributing to scientific knowledge and advancements.

-• Curriculum Developer: Individuals who design educational programs and materials for schools, focusing on science education.
+- Curriculum Developer: Specialists who design educational programs and materials for schools, focusing on science education.

-• Wildlife Biologist: Experts who study wildlife populations and ecosystems, often working for government agencies or conservation organizations.
+- Wildlife Biologist: Scientists who study wildlife and their habitats, often working with conservation organizations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.